Tax alert

 Some reporting relief

-Previously, the CRA announced that bare trusts aren’t required to file a 2023 T3 return, unless the CRA requests it, as one-time administrative relief.
-The CRA announced this relief on March 28, 2024.
+On October 29, 2024, the CRA announced that bare trusts aren’t required to file a 2024 T3 return, unless the CRA requests it.
+Previously, the CRA announced the same relief for bare trusts for 2023 T3 returns.

 For more details on the proposed relief for bare trusts, please refer to our article, Bare trusts: What are they and who has to report?